LGBTQ health: Other sexually transmitted infections (STIs)

-The US Center for Disease Control recommends annual screening for syphilis, gonorrhea, HIV and chlamydia for men who have sex with men.
+The US Centers for Disease Control recommends annual screening for syphilis, gonorrhea, HIV and chlamydia for men who have sex with men.

 Black gay men have a greater risk of HIV and other STIs than white gay men.
 However, their reported rates of unprotected anal intercourse are similar to those of men who have sex with men (MSM) of other ethnicities.

-Men who have sex with men are at an increased risk for hepatitis, and immunization for Hepatitis A and Hepatitis B is recommended for all men who have sex with men.
-Safer sex is currently the only means of prevention for the Hepatitis C.
+Men who have sex with men are at an increased risk for hepatitis, and immunization for hepatitis A and hepatitis B is recommended for all men who have sex with men.
+Safer sex is currently the only means of prevention for the hepatitis C.

 Human papilloma virus, which causes anal and genital warts, plays a role in the increased rates of anal cancers in gay men, and some health professionals now recommend routine screening with anal pap smears to detect early cancers.
 Men have higher prevalence of oral HPV than women.
 Oral HPV infection is associated with HPV-positive oropharyngeal cancer.